benjamin-s-hobbs/ops-challenges/README.md

 I hope to improve my Creativity in creating functions and using variables.
 I will improve my documentation of what the script does in the script.
 I will also become more comfortable in using the keyboard shortcuts that make the editing so smooth and easy to do.
 I will continue to build good habits that I'll carry with me into my career.

+## What would you like to explore more about?